Bodies, rubble line the streets of Bucha following Russian retreat

-As the driver weaves between bodies, burned out cars and fallen trees, a narrator says “If you say that Russian soldiers are people …” and then adds, “simply for general understanding of what happened here.”
+As the driver weaves between bodies, burned out cars and fallen trees, a narrator says: “If you say that Russian soldiers are people …” and then adds, “simply for general understanding of what happened here.”

-Additional video posted to social media Saturday show two men driving through the city.
+Additional video posted to social media Saturday shows two men driving through the city.
 They pass abandoned cars, some of which appear to have been stripped for parts.
 Debris, tires and old antitank blockades crowd the roads.
 At one point, as they round a corner, two severely damaged black cars are visible.
-The word “STOP” is painted on both in English with big, bold white lettering.
+The word “STOP” is painted on both in English in big, bold white lettering.

-Russian forces withdrew from Bucha, a town of 37,000 northwest of Kyiv, and other suburbs of the capital in recent days, leaving a trail of destruction in their wake.
+Russian forces withdrew from Bucha, a town of 37,000 northwest of Kyiv, and other suburbs of the capital in recent days, leaving a trail of destruction.
 Russian troops fought for control of Bucha starting on Feb.
 27 — three days after the invasion began — and “relentless shelling” trapped residents in homes and shelters without electricity or gas, according to Human Rights Watch.
 The fighting took out the city’s water tower a week later.

 Human Rights Watch interviewed residents who described Russian soldiers looting houses and recounted hearing reports of civilians being shot while attempting to get water.
 One woman said Russian soldiers had threatened to shoot her if she tried to retrieve her husband’s body.

 Journalists on the ground in Bucha on Saturday recounted seeing bodies strewn across streets.
-The bodies of at least 20 men in civilian clothes lay on a single street, and one had his hands tied, Agence France-Presse journalists reported.
-The cause of death was not immediately apparent, AFP said, though one person appeared to have had a large head wound.
+The bodies of at least 20 men in civilian clothes were lying on a single street, and one had his hands tied, Agence France-Presse journalists reported.
+The cause of death was not immediately apparent, AFP said, though one body appeared to have a large head wound.

 Reporters from the Associated Press counted six bodies of civilians along a street and in the front yard of a house.

-AFP described the bodies as displaying signs, including waxy skin and dark nails, that the people had been dead for several days at least.
+AFP described the bodies as displaying indications, including waxy skin and dark nails, that the people had been dead for several days at least.

-Bucha’s mayor, Anatoly Fedoruk, told The Washington Post by phone that around 270 local residents had been buried in two mass graves.
-He also said about 40 people were lying in the streets but that it was difficult to get a count.
+Bucha’s mayor, Anatoly Fedoruk, told The Post by phone that around 270 local residents had been buried in two mass graves.
+He also said that about 40 people were lying in the streets but that it was difficult to get a count.
 Some of the bodies had their hands bound or were shot in the back of the head, he said.

 Fedoruk said the bodies would not be touched until security services determine that they are not rigged with explosive devices.